 Note: This mainboard supports up to two double-sided or two single-sided DIMMs when the DDR DRAM interface is operating at 133 MHz.
-Installing DDR DIMM modules that exceed these specifications requires that the BIOS down-shifts the DRAM clocks to 100 MHz through a
+Installing DDR DIMM modules that exceed these specifications requires that the BIOS

 184-Pin DIMM DDR SDRAM Memory Configuration.